jentery/mdia200v5/index.md

 Two of the four worksheets as well as the portfolio are required to pass this course.
 Failure to complete these three assignments will result in a failing N grade (calculated as a 0 for your GPA).

-I will use UVic's [official grading system](https://www.uvic.ca/calendar/future/undergrad/index.php#/policy/S1AAgoGuV?bc=true&bcCurrent=14%20-%20Grading&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies) to produce rubrics to assess your work.
+Maya and I will use UVic's [official grading system](https://www.uvic.ca/calendar/future/undergrad/index.php#/policy/S1AAgoGuV?bc=true&bcCurrent=14%20-%20Grading&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies) to produce rubrics to assess your work.
 I will not post marks publicly or outside my office, and I do not use plagiarism or AI detection software.

 All assignments should be submitted via Brightspace.
 I cannot accept worksheets or the portfolio via email.